- the average life span of an alpaca is approx. 15-20 years

 How much does it cost to visit the farm?

 $5 per adult, $3 per child (under 12 years old), under 1 is free.
 Paid admission includes a bag of grain to feed the alpacas.
+Additional bags of grain can be purchased for $2 per bag.
 We do accept donations or appreciate a visit to our on-site boutique to help support our small business!

 Can we bring our dog(s)?